So you want to start weaving as a hobby?

 |Size||9’x12′ and 19’x27′||14’x18′ and 20’x23′||25’x32′|

-When comparing the heddle that these looms come with, its notable that they are all 7.5 or 8 dent.
-So there isn’t much difference.
+All three looms come with heddles that are 7.5 or 8 dent, so there isn’t much difference.

 However, if you want to buy additional heddles, you can find 2.5, 5, 10, 12.5 and 15 dent heddles for the Ashford loom, 5, 10, and 12 dent heddles for the Schacht Cricket loom, and 5, 10, and 12 dent heddles for the Kromski Harp Forte loom.